chrisnoonan98675/site/xl-release/how-to/configure-the-reporting-database.markdown

 - 4.7.0
 ---

-Create or update the file `conf/xl-release.conf` and add the following section:
+To configure the XL Release reporting database, add the following section to the `conf/xl-release.conf` file:

     xl {
       reporting {